rec/gitz/doc/git-adjust.rst

   ``-q, --quiet``: Suppress all output

   ``-v, --verbose``: Report all messages in great detail

+  ``-e EDIT, --edit EDIT``: Edit commit that is used to amend the target.
+If empty, use the changes in the staging area.

   ``-m MESSAGE, --message MESSAGE``: If set, use this for the message of the amended commit